 Cyber Operations Targeting Ukrainian May Spiral Out of Control

 The International Relations nerd living inside of me couldn’t help but shiver at the thought of what’s been happening along the Ukrainian border in the past weeks.
 The troop build-up is at its highest in years and it’s spurring fears of an imminent Russian invasion.
-Images of Russian tanks and troops being deployed to the nation’s border with Ukraine are jamming my Twitter feed, dominating the cash app slotss cycle, and threatening to destabilize the balance of peace and power on European soil.
+Images of Russian tanks and troops being deployed to the nation’s border with Ukraine are jamming my Twitter feed, dominating the news cycle, and threatening to destabilize the balance of peace and power on European soil.

 MIT Technology Review’s senior cybersecurity editor Patrick Owell O’Neil does a great job at describing how cyber operations have already begun to cause serious disruptions to Russia’sadversaries.
 One of the most critical examples is the recent defacement attack targeting multiple Ukrainian government websites.
 This attack caused these websites to halt operations, and installed a wiper in their networks.
 Although attribution efforts are still ongoing to determine who was behind this attack, it is likely that Russian state-encouraged threat actors conducted it.